 Wilson Canyon

 "Here's a lovely refresher.
 And just in time too: right when I was beginning to think that every county here in Lyon belongs to Dayton.
 It isn't my first visit to Wilson.
 This place and I have quite a few fish stories to tell.
 In a state as arid as Nevada, it's rare to find a place as immaculate as Wilson Canyon -- a raging river coursing past towering red and gold walls.
 Wilson still remains a relatively hidden gem without a whole lot of visitors.
-A future Nevada State Park anyone? -- Journal Entry, September 2007
+A future Nevada State Park anyone?" -- September 2007

-Along SR 208, 2.3 miles south of junction with SR 339, 14 miles south of Yerington
+Along SR 208, 14.3 miles south of Yerington

 Original Date Visited: 9/18/07